-This guide will focus on USD-margined futures, but the exchange also supports coin-margined contracts where the denomination is in cryptocurrency.
+This guide will focus on USDT-margined futures, but the exchange also supports coin-margined contracts where the denomination is in cryptocurrency.

 This is what the trading interface looks like: